 What is a sugar pine tree?
 Everyone knows about sugar maples, but sugar pine trees are less familiar.
 Yet, facts about sugar pine trees (Pinus lambertiana) make clear their status as important and noble trees.
-And sugar pine wood – even-grained and satin-textured – is considered as good at it gets in terms of quality and value.
+Sugar pine wood – even-grained and satin-textured – is even considered as good as it gets in terms of quality and value.
 Read on for more sugar pine tree information.

 Facts About Sugar Pine Trees

 Sugar pines are the tallest and biggest of the pine tree clan, second only to the giant sequoia in sheer bulk.
 These pine trees can grow to 200 feet (60 m.) tall with a trunk diameter of 5 feet (1.5 m.) and live past 500 years.

 Sugar pines bear three-sided needles, about 2 inches (5 cm.) long, in clusters of five.
 Each side of each needle is marked by a white line.
 The pine tree seedlings grow deep taproots at a young age.
 Their early growth is slow, but it becomes more rapid as the tree gets older.

 Sugar pine trees support some shade when they are young but become less shade tolerant as they age.
 Trees that grow in stands with taller specimens decline over time.

 Wildlife appreciate sugar pines when the trees are young, and even larger mammals use dense stands of seedlings as cover.
 As the trees grow taller, birds and squirrels build nests in them, and tree cavities are occupied by woodpeckers and owls.

 Lumbermen also prize the sugar pine tree.
 They admire its wood, which is light-weight but stable and workable.
 It is used for window and door frames, doors, molding, and specialty products like piano keys.

 Where Do Sugar Pine Grow?